maryschindler/blog_post_work/README.md

-# blog_post_work
+## Notebooks for Blogs
+Hello!
+Welcome to my repository meant to store the Jupyter Notebooks I generate in the course of blogging on Medium.com.
-for storing notebooks related to my medium.com blog posts
+Please feel free to check out my posts at https://medium.com/@miss.m.mac

+**Cheers**